illinois-cs419/illinois-cs419.github.io/_old_assignments/mp1.md

     points: 1
     description: Program runs without crashing and renders multiple frames.
   -
-    name: Commented
+    name: COmmented and well-engineered code
     points: 1
-    description: Each function in your code is commented in the required style.
+    description: Each function in your code is commented
   -
-    name: Affine Transformation
+    name: Ray-Plane Intersection
     points: 1
-    description: Affine transformations used in the vertex shader
+    description:
   -
-    name: Logo
+    name: Ray-Sphere Intersection
     points: 2
     description: Logo model looks substantially like the provided image	and is a set of triangles.
   -
-    name: Change coordinates in buffer
+    name: Ray-Triangle Intersection
+    points: 1
+    description: Is your animation significantly different than the logo and visually interesting
+  -
+    name: Movable Camera
     points: 2
     description: Non-uniform transformation implemented by changing coordinates in buffer -
-    name: Second animation
+    name: Orthographic and Perspective Projection
     points: 2
     description: Implement your own animation, different than the logo -
+    name: Multi-Jittered Sampling
+    points: 1
+    description: Is your animation significantly different than the logo and visually interesting -
-    name: Creativity
+    name: Simple Diffuse Shading
     points: 1
     description: Is your animation significantly different than the logo and visually interesting
 ---